open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

 In those hooks, only the logger hook has the `VERY_LOW` priority, others' priority are `NORMAL`.
 The above-mentioned tutorials already covers how to modify `optimizer_config`, `momentum_config`, and `lr_config`.
-Here we reveals how what we can do with `log_config`, `checkpoint_config`, and `evaluation`.
+Here we reveal what we can do with `log_config`, `checkpoint_config`, and `evaluation`.

 #### Checkpoint config

-The MMCV runner will use `checkpoint_config` to initialize [`CheckpointHook`](https://github.com/open-mmlab/mmcv/blob/9ecd6b0d5ff9d2172c49a182eaa669e9f27bb8e7/mmcv/runner/hooks/checkpoint.py#L9).
+The MMCV runner will use `checkpoint_config` to initialize [`CheckpointHook`](https://github.com/open-mmlab/mmcv/blob/v1.3.7/mmcv/runner/hooks/checkpoint.py#L9).

 ```python
 checkpoint_config = dict(interval=1)
 ```

-The users could set `max_keep_ckpts` to only save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
+The users could set `max_keep_ckpts` to save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
 More details of the arguments are [here](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.CheckpointHook)

 #### Log config